nebari-dev/nebari-docs/docs/docs/explanations/advanced-configuration.md

 ## Filesystem environments

-QHub is experimenting with a new way of distributing environments using [conda-store](https://github.com/quansight/conda-store).
-Please expect this environment distribution method to change over time.
+Nebari is using a new way of distributing environments using [conda-store](https://github.com/quansight/conda-store).
+Since conda-store is under active development, be aware that the following details may change over time.

 Each environment configuration is a `environment.<filename>` mapping to a conda environment definition file.
 If you need to pin a specific version, please include it in the definition.
-One current requirement is that each environment include `ipykernel`, `ipywidgets`, `qhub-dask==0.2.3`.
+One current requirement is that each environment *must* include `ipykernel`, `ipywidgets`, `qhub-dask==0.2.3`.
 Upon changing the environment definition expect 1-10 minutes upon deployment of the configuration for the environment to appear.

 Nebari comes with two default filesystem environments that are built during deployment.